Lady wearing yellow dress sitting near lamp drinking coffee.

 To qualify for some conventional loans, you’ll need a minimum 3% down payment.
 For most conventional loans, a 5% down payment is required.

 It’s a popular misconception that home buyers must have a 20% down payment to get a mortgage loan.
-A 20% down payment is an optimal down payment because it allows home buyers to avoid private mortgage insurance (PMI) premiums, which we’ll look at in more detail below.
+A 20% down payment is optimal because it allows home buyers to avoid private mortgage insurance (PMI) premiums, which we’ll look at in more detail below.

 A smaller down payment equals more risk, so you mitigate that risk for the lender when you pay for mortgage insurance.
 PMI payments are built directly into your monthly mortgage payments.